reuniware/Metrader5_EA/March_2023_Work/readme.md

 <br/>

-It can display all horizontal lines that corresponds to :
+It can display all horizontal lines that correspond to :

 - Horizontal lines of Kijun Sen since all available history.
 - Horizontal lines of Tenkan Sen since all available history.